-From 2021, Western Sydney and Charles Sturt University will be delivering a Doctor of Medicine (MD) course together.
+From 2021, Western Sydney and Charles Sturt University will be delivering a Doctor of Medicine (MD) program together.
 The Joint Program in Medicine is a five-year undergraduate entry degree that qualifies you to be a medical intern in Australia and New Zealand.

 Successful applicants study their degree either in the Greater Western Sydney region at Western’s Campbelltown campus or in the Central NSW region at the Charles Sturt University, Orange campus.